GrayCoHub/gs/README.md

 [10 4]  *

-* Note: when passing a function as the arguemnt, the function will be executed.
-The function result will be printed as shown.
+* Note: when passing a function as the arguement, the function will be executed and the function result will be printed as shown.